Tristan: Historicity

-The Tristan Stone
+Tristan Stone

 Possible evidence for his roots in South West England is the 6th-century inscribed granite pillar known as The Tristan Stone, or The Longstone (Menhir, meaning long stone), set beside the road leading to Fowey in Cornwall.
-It measures some 2.7 m (7 feet) in height and has been set in a modern concrete base.
+It measures some 2.13 m (7 feet) in height and has been set in a modern concrete base.
 Until the 1980s it was in its original position some yards from the coastal road in a field near the turn down to the small harbour of Polkerris.
 It was then closer to Castle Dore and may have been the origin of the association of this site with the story of the tragic love of Tristan and Iseult.
 There is a Tau cross on one side and a Latin inscription on the other side, now much worn, reading: